TXRA0/screeps-javascript-bot/README.md

 - Added remote miners and haulers + reservers
 - Make them efficient + start to integrate spawning

+## Next Version — 0.40: Improve remotes
+- Add remote defenders and integrate use of memory so if a threat is too big then just abandon the remote
+- Add source containers and roads and add a remoteRepairer role

-## Current Version — 0.45: Memory and defcon
+## Future Version — 0.45: Memory and defcon
 - Add new memory system and make special memory for remotes/other rooms
 - Add defcon system to evaluate threats and give input for many things